visdesignlab/visLiteracyStudy/public/demo-drawing/assets/drawingTasks/treeInstructions.md

     - Graph.doc (3MB)
     - Graph-video.doc (210 MB)

-Sketch a visualization that shows both the structure and the size of the directory.
+While doing so, <b>please speak out loud</b> to explain your thought process or any challenges you face.

-While doing so, please talk aloud to explain your thought process or any challenges you face.
+We suggest spending around 7 minutes on this task.